egarofalo/markup/README.md

 ## Helpers

-Markup come with some helper functions wich help you resolve common code problems while you are develope a new theme.
+Markup come with some helper functions wich help you resolve common code problems while you are developing a new theme.
 Helper files, wich contain helper functions, must have a unique namespace, to avoid coalitions of functions and constants with other files or libraries.
 Helper files are located in the <code>helpers</code> folder.
 As same as hooks, a new helper function can be written in one of the exisiting helper files.
 If you want, you can create a new file with a unique namespace for avoid coalitions.
-Helper functions can act as filters or actions, and you can use it inside hook files.
-Also, you can use a helper function as a template tag.
+Also you can use helper functions within hook files and as a template tag.
 Feel free to create helper functions that you can use in any part of your code.

 ## Custom Queries